-These drugs, some of which may have once been prescribed for pain, can lead to addiction and dependency.
+These drugs, some of which may have once been prescribed as painkillers, can lead to a range of effects like substance abuse addiction, and dependency.
 If this sounds like your situation, our rehab center in NC can help.
 Read on to learn more about opioid addiction and what we can do to help you break free of addiction.

-How Do You Know If You’re Addicted to Opioids?
+How Do You Know If You Need Opioid Rehab?

 No specific test can provide an answer to the question of whether or not a person is addicted, but there are behavioral indicators that could help identify an addiction or dependency.
 For example, if a person is addicted to opiates or opioids they may:

 - Obsess over getting the medication or illicit drug

 - Use the medication or illicit drug back-to-back or so regularly that it makes it impossible to function normally

 - Spend significant time recovering from the use of the medication prior to getting the next dose

 - Put themselves or loved ones in danger during substance use or the pursuit of more drugs